boomcamp/django-restframework/README.md

 ```

-2. We also need to install `psycopg2-binary` adapter to connect django to posgtres.
+2. We will need to install `psycopg2-binary` adapter to connect django into posgtres.

-**Psycopg** = is the most popular PostgreSQL database [adapter](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1182) for the Python programming language.

 ```
 dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ pipenv install psycopg2-binary